frederickaplan/fdh/files/PART1/fdh-1-5.md

 ---

-## 8. Frontal collision
+## 6. Frontal collision

-(min 53)

-(more here / Paul ?)

-- The case of Aaron Swartz
+### 6.1.
+Focus: The United States vs. Aaron Swartz case

-- The global south
+The dichotomy we mentioned in the introduction expresses itself by the parallel, indifferent existence of these two worlds (e.g. of GNU vs. proprietary OS).
+Sometimes, however, the collision is more dramatic.

+The most famous example of these frictions is perhaps the **Aaron Swartz case**.
+Swartz, an early supporter of open access and Creative Commons (in addition to creating Markdown, RSS, and co-founding Reddit), made **publicly available vast batches of academic publications** in an effort to circumvent the economic rationing of scientific knowledge.
+Faced with a possible $1 million law case, Swartz committed suicide in 2013 and subsequently became a martyr for the open-access movement.

+### 6.2.
+Intellectual property at the worldwide scale

+Intellectual property also plays a role in the North-South divide: in the "Global South" the momentum in intellectual property is weaker and this only increases the **knowledge inequality at the global scale**.
+This asymmetry is likely to become an issue in the near future, when the "Enclosures vs. Commons" will come to prominence again — this time with regards to digital fields.

 ---

-## 9. Governing with the commons
+## 7. Governing with the commons

-Finding commons is a process of governance.
-If large-scale projects do not find commons, they will be go to war.
+To conclude on a more positive note: Recently has stemmed the idea that **finding commons is a process of governance**.

+Ensuring commons (for example, in multi-partners projects, regardless of the scale — from individuals to countries) is now thought to be an essential basis for trustful, collaborative processes — and the lack thereof is often the seed of institutional wars.
-The goal is to organise collaboration around commons collectively recognised as precious.

-If the commons are indeed valuable, financial sustainability is reachable.
+A whole new domain of management has thus emerged with the goal to organise collaboration around commons, which are **collectively recognised as precious**.
+And to some extent, if the commons are indeed valuable, financial sustainability is reachable.

-A Database organizes data for a project

-A data warehouse organizes data for an organization

-Data commons organize data for a field or discipline.
+This "commons governance" takes the form of **data commons**, which in the case of a discipline helps organising data — which in turns raises the questions of optimal standardisation (at the right moment, at the right scale).

+---

-## 10. Conclusion
+## 8. Conclusion
-### 10.1.
+### 8.1.
 Summary

-- There is a war between a logic of ever increasing domain of protected intellectual property and the collective development of commons and the public domain.
+- There is a war between a logic of ever increasing domain of **protected intellectual property** and the collective development of **commons and the public domain**.

-- Intellectual property wars make collaboration difficult.
+- Intellectual property wars make **collaboration difficult**.
 The public domain is always under attack

-- New approaches based on “Governing with the commons” may be the way forward
+- New approaches based on **“Governing with the commons”** may be the way forward.

-### 10.2.
+### 8.2.
 In the next chapter

 - We will illustrate the “Data commons” approach with the example of the Time Machine project.

+---

 ## Further Reading